JosephTLyons/Strip-Newlines/README.md

 ## After
 ![alt tag](https://raw.githubusercontent.com/JosephTLyons/Strip-Newlines/master/Screenshots/After.png)

-## Current Features:
+## Description:

-* This package will strip out any newlines after any 2 occurrences (adjustable in settings).
+* This package simply strips out newlines from source files.
+In the settings, the user can select how many newlines are ignored before the stripping begins.
+The default value of ignored newlines is 2.
 The reasoning behind using the value 2 is we often use one blank line to mark the end of one code block and the beginning of another; this blank line consists of two newlines.
 Using the value of 2 means that these blank lines will not be removed.

 ## Future Features: